themejuice/sprout/README.md

 If you're working on an existing project, run `tj setup` and follow the prompts.

 #### Building a project
-To build a project (compile assets, install dependencies, etc.), run `tj install`.
+To build a project (compile assets, install dependencies, etc.), run `tj build`.

 #### Watching and compiling assets
 To watch and compile assets with Grunt, run `tj watch`.
 To compile assets without starting a watch, run `tj dev build`.
 See Grunt documentation for additional commands.